46OkuMen/46-okunen-monogatari/readme.md

 # shank-a-rom
 ![screen from mid-Chapter 1, translated](img/evidence_02.png)

-Romhacking utilities and notes developed as part of the English translation patch for *46 Okunen Monogatari: The Shinkaron* / *E.V.O.: The Theory of Evolution* (PC-98).
+Romhacking utilities and notes developed as part of [46 OkuMen](http://46okumen.com/)'s English translation patch for *46 Okunen Monogatari: The Shinkaron* / *E.V.O.: The Theory of Evolution* (PC-98).

 The game this patch targets is the Japanese-only prequel to the cult classic action RPG *46 Okunen Monogatari: Harukanaru Eden e* / *E.V.O.: Search for Eden* (SNES).
 See [Hardcore Gaming 101](http://www.hardcoregaming101.net/46okunen/46okunen.htm) for information on both games.